About LYH

 The LYH Foundation aims to encourage Lions Clubs to donate to LYH through the purchase of plaques which honour notable Lions who have served LYH with distinction, for their worthy members.

-Donations to LYH will enable the Board to maintain and expand our programs for providing a caring haven and education opportunities for the homeless and/or disabled youth in the Canberra and Queanbeyan region.
+Donations to LYH will enable the Board to maintain and expand our programs, providing a caring haven and education opportunities for youth in the Canberra and Queanbeyan region.

 Footnote: LYH was largely destroyed in the 2003 Canberra fires.
 It has taken the dedication of many of the Lions Clubs’ members and our partners to rebuild the LYH we see today.